DKG Node installation instructions:

 Currently the node can be run as a system process (Step 1).
 Follow the Discord channel announcements for availability of the Docker installation as well as cloud marketplace simple installers (such as the 1-click installer on DigitalOcean).

-Dockerless installation will only require the interaction with the installation script so please make sure that you have your wallet’s public and private keys ready.
+Installation process will require the interaction with the installation script so please make sure that you have your wallet’s public and private keys ready.

 If your installation has been successful, your node will show the “Node is up and running!” log as shown in the example image below:

 Example of a successfully installed node

 Once the OriginTrail node starts, several blockchain transactions need to be executed for your node to become an active part of the network and start hosting the DKG Knowledge assets.
 These transactions are needed to set the required TRAC stake for your node (50 000 TRAC at this time) and set the node service ask.
 Both values are set in TRAC tokens.

 50000 TRAC is the minimum amount of TRAC on the OriginTrail DKG Mainnet for your node to become eligble for DKG hosting and rewards.
 More information is available in the following OriginTrail OT-RFC-14.

 You can set the node stake and ask settings in two ways.
 The first option is to use the Houston application and the second is to do it by running a few npm scripts directly on the server where your nodes is installed.

 More information on Houston can be found here Setting your node service ask Navigate to the "Service tokenomics" page within the Houston application, enter the service ask amount, denominated in TRAC and click "Update ask" button.
 This will trigger the transaction signing process with Metamask.

 Navigate to the "Service tokenomics" section within Houston application, enter the stake amount in TRAC and click "Add stake" button.
 This will again trigger the transaction signing process with Metamask, this time requiring two transactions to complete the process of TRAC staking to your node.